Quiet Biology

 Insights from Autopsy Pathology in Prostate Cancer

-Autopsy studies of prostate tissue have revealed one of the most striking paradoxes in oncology: microscopic prostate cancer is extremely common, yet only a small minority of these tumors ever progress to clinically significant disease.
-Modern molecular analysis has further shown that many latent tumors contain genetic alterations classically associated with malignant progression.
-These observations challenge mutation-centered models of cancer and suggest that genetic alterations alone are insufficient to determine tumor behavior.
-Instead, tumor fate appears to depend on ecological interactions between cancer cells and their surrounding microenvironment.
-This paper summarizes the key pathological findings from autopsy studies and explores their implications for understanding prostate cancer progression.
+Autopsy studies of prostate tissue have revealed one of the most striking paradoxes in oncology: microscopic prostate cancer is extremely common, yet only a small minority of these tumours ever progress to clinically significant disease.
+Modern molecular analysis has further shown that many latent tumours contain genetic alterations classically associated with malignant progression.
+These observations challenge mutation-centred models of cancer and suggest that genetic alterations alone are insufficient to determine tumour behaviour.
+Instead, tumour fate appears to depend on ecological interactions between cancer cells and their surrounding microenvironment.
+This paper summarises the key pathological findings from autopsy studies and explores their implications for understanding prostate cancer progression.

 01Introduction